The integrality conjecture and the cohomology of preprojective stacks: Introduction

 \subsection{The purity theorem}

 Let $Q$ be a quiver with vertices $Q_0$ and arrows $Q_1$.
 The quiver $\overline{Q}$, which is the double of $Q$, is obtained by adding an arrow $a^*$ for every arrow of $a$, with the reverse orientation.
-Then the preprojective algebra is defined as
+Then the preprojective algebra is defined as the quotient of the free path algebra of $\overline{Q}$:

-The primary purpose of this paper is to describe the mixed Hodge structure on the compactly supported cohomology of various stacks of representations of the preprojective algebra for $Q$.

-We define $\mathbb{N}:=\mathbb{Z}_{\geq 0}$.
+\sbrk We define $\mathbb{N}:=\mathbb{Z}_{\geq 0}$.
 Let $\dd\in\mathbb{N}^{Q_0}$ be a dimension vector for $\overline{Q}$.
 Define

 This space is symplectic, via the natural isomorphism $X(\overline{Q})_{\dd}\cong \mathrm{T}^* (X(Q)_{\dd})$.
 This symplectic manifold carries an action of the gauge group

 with moment map